-Safe and Together (S&T) focuses on perpetrator patterns of behaviour, survivor strengths and the safety and welfare of adult and child victims.
+Safe and together focuses on perpetrator patterns of behaviour, survivor strengths and the safety and welfare of adult and child victims.

 Understand these patterns to interview, assess, plan and document, as we partner with survivors and intervene with perpetrators.

-These S&T principles are the foundation of the Child Safety approach to domestic and family violence.
+These Safe and together principles are the foundation of the Child Safety approach to domestic and family violence.

 Principle 1 is about keeping children at home with their mother and supporting her in keeping them safe wherever possible.
 The intent and implication is that children need the healing, stability and nurturance that she provides.